 Here are the six, in roughly the order they show up in incident postmortems.

-1. Agents that act before a human reviews
+1. Agents that act before the workflow owner signs off

 The single most common failure mode.
 The agent has the capability to send the email, post to the CRM, fire the webhook, update the record.
 The marketing deck called it “autonomous.”
 The procurement team understood it as a feature.
-The first incident landed when the agent did exactly what it was designed to do, and did it on a case the operator would have caught in two seconds of review.
+The first incident landed when the agent did exactly what it was designed to do, and did it on a case the operator would have caught in a two-second owner checkpoint.

 The fix is architectural, not procedural.
-A “please review before sending” checkbox in the operator UI is not the same thing as a substrate that refuses to perform external actions without an approval record on file.
-If the platform you are buying calls approval a feature rather than an invariant, it will be off the first time someone is in a hurry.
+A “please check before sending” checkbox in the operator UI is not the same thing as a substrate that refuses to perform sensitive external actions without an owner record on file.
+If the platform you are buying calls governance a feature rather than an invariant, it will be off the first time someone is in a hurry.

-The OpenClaw ClawHub incident in early 2026 was the most public version of this.
-Antiy CERT confirmed roughly 1,184 malicious skills across the ClawHub registry at peak.
-Atomic macOS Stealer landed on developer workstations through skill packages whose listings looked benign.
-The structural failure: ClawHub had no approval gate on uploaded skills.
+The most public version of this involved a marketplace where roughly 1,184 confirmed malicious skills shipped through the registry at peak.
+Stealer malware landed on developer workstations through skill packages whose listings looked benign.
+The structural failure: the marketplace lacked customer-level governance on uploaded skills.

-The same pattern shows up inside enterprises that allow third-party connectors or skills into their agent stack without an internal review step.
+The same pattern shows up inside enterprises that allow third-party connectors or skills into their agent stack without an internal owner checkpoint.
 A connector that worked fine in week one updates itself in week six.
 Your prompts now include a line nobody on your team wrote.
-The fix is a substrate that treats marketplace plugins as requiring explicit approval, every version, every time, by your team rather than the vendor’s.
+The fix is a substrate that treats marketplace plugins as requiring explicit sign-off, every version, every time, by your team rather than the vendor’s.

 3. Answers without sources the auditor can replay

-Most chat-style AI products in 2025 added “citations” as a post-hoc render.
+Most chat-style AI products in 2025 added “citations” as an after-the-fact reconstruction.
 The model generates the answer; a separate process attaches the citation.
 The two failure modes follow:

 - Citations that look real but do not match what the model actually used.